 Some of these signals do get through.
 Mandel does concede that the deployment of resources in Russia is determined by its competitive relations with the outside world.
-As he puts it:

-International competition with capitalist economy also necessitated an increased shift of emphasis to the quality of products, the productivity of labour and the rationalization of investment, the volume of which moreover necessitated the maintenance of a high rate of growth even on the purely quantitative plane.1 9
+As he puts of products, the productivity of labour and the rationalization of investment, the volume of which moreover necessitated the maintenance of a high rate of growth even on the purely quantitative plane.1